 Here is a little history on the area:

-Shine Drive Thru Tree
+Shrine Drive Thru Tree

 About 10 minutes down the road from the Williams Grove is the visitor center.
-There are bathrooms here and I recommend heading in for a map so you can get to one of the harder to find spots I reference later in the post.
-If you want to ask them how to get to the Giant & Flatiron Tree that will help you later as it is not well marked from the main road.
+There are bathrooms here, and I recommend heading in for a map so you can get to one of the harder to find spots I reference later in the post.
+If you want to ask them how to get to the Giant & Flatiron Tree, that will help you later as it is not well marked from the main road.

 Founders Grove and Dyerville Giant

 If you only have time to do one thing here, make sure it is the Founders Grove.
 This place is an excellent taste of the Redwoods and has one of the most massive fallen trees I have seen in my life.
 When you see it, it will give you a new perspective on how big these trees are; I was blown away.
 There is a half-mile trail here which has interpretative numbers corresponding to an information booklet and is a great way to see the life cycle of these trees.
 There is also the massive Founders Tree right in the middle of the trail.
 Read about the Founders Grove here.

 If you asked at the visitors center about Giant Tree & Flatiron Tree, then you should make sure you go.
 It is located 4 miles off the Avenue of the Giants on route to the Rockefeller Grove.
 It is the largest tree in the park at over 17 feet in diameter.
 I know it is hard to think about, but this tree is massive.
 The road to get here is paved but has a lot of potholes.
 Also, the bridge you need to cross from the parking lot is not present in the winter, so you will need to walk through the water if you want to see the tree.
 Read about it here